-Training Services Australia recognises work and family pressures can make it challenging for some students to complete their assessments within the designated completion timeframes.
+TSA acknowledges that work and family pressures can make it challenging for some students to complete their assessments within the designated completion timeframes.
 Consequently, we provide extensions of up to 3 months where a formal request is received.
 Additional extensions are sometimes allowed in exceptional circumstances.

 TSA does not generally grant extensions of more than 6 months from the original due date of the assessment.
 Students whose assessments are more than 6 months overdue and who still wish to complete their course may be required to re-attend the course or obtain one-on-one coaching to refresh their knowledge of the course content.
 Additional fees apply in these situations.

 What units are in each module?